top of page

 • I love using dark chocolate chips because they melt quicker

 • Espresso powder is completely optional, you can't taste the coffee but it's commonly added to chocolate bakes to help enhance the flavour of the chocolate.
 Feel free to skip it or use decaf powder.
-You can use instant coffee powder (eg. Nescafe Azera) or dissolve coffee granules in 1 tbsp hot water
+If you don't have powder you can use instant coffee powder (eg. Nescafe Azera) or coffee granules dissolved in 1 tbsp boiling water.
+Add this in at stage 6

-• Keeping the brownies in the fridge can make them easier to slice
+• Once the brownies have cooled completely at room temperature, you can chill them in the fridge for at least an hour to make them a lot easier to slice

-• Brownies will last for up to 7 days at room temperature or wrap individual slices in cling wrap and store in an airtight container or ziplock bag in the freezer for up to 3 months
+• Brownies will last for up to 7 days at room temperature.
+To freeze, wrap slices in cling film and store in an airtight container or ziplock bag in the freezer for up to 3 months.
+Defrost for 1 - 2 hours at room temperature

 bottom of page